arisris/choo-fullstack/README.md

 1. Choo and tachyons as frontend
 2. Express as backend
 3. Fortune as database store
-4. Parcel2 for build frontend code
+4. Parcel v2 for build frontend code
 6. And other awesome packages (package.json#dependencies)...

 Keep code small is my idea